richievos/admin_reporting/README.markdown

 If you somewhere have a :head block in your views, the above code will automatically be included into it (ie by default that code is in a content_for :head block).

+### Note ###
+I use this on an app that uses MongoMapper.
+I put some code in such that it shouldn't require that, but haven't checked it.

 Originally created by Richie Vos http://github.com/jerryvos http://esopp.us